How to Ensure a Successful Treatment

 Additionally, it’s important to brush your teeth after meals to remove any leftover bacteria before putting your aligners back in.

-We also recommend using the Invisalign Cleaning System.
+Our dentist also recommends using the Invisalign Cleaning System.
 This method involves placing your aligners in a case filled with warm water and cleaning crystals.
 Gently shake the case for 20 seconds to activate the crystals, let your aligners soak for 15 minutes, then gently shake for another 20 seconds and rinse off your aligners.

 Unfortunately, some of our patients have damaged their aligners by not following care instructions.
-To avoid wasting your time and money, please keep the following tips in mind:
+To avoid causing harm to your aligners, it’s important to follow some tips:

 - Don’t eat or drink with your aligners in (except water)